-Sto atus HOUSING Postponed No† Accomplished COMMENTS 1 Increase code enforcement, including potentially coordinating efforts with Burke County Х Girard is now strictly following ordinance guidelines for septic tank inspections for new RV parks and single family homes.
+FOONOMIC DEVELOPMENT (NOME) atus ECONOMIC DEVELOPMENT (NONE) HOUSING Ongoing Postponed Not Accomplished COMMENTS 1 Increase code enforcement, including potentially coordinating efforts with Burke County Х Girard is now strictly following ordinance guidelines for septic tank inspections for new RV parks and single family homes.
 County is inspecting septic tanks as new project in 2019.
-2 Provide utility incentives to encourage planned housing growth Х New second well and water meters installed throughout town 3 Support the IDA in its continuing work with existing industry on expansions Х Support of the IDA for industry recruitment and expansion will continue, however, this will be removed and placed in Policy.
+2 Provide utility incentives to encourage planned housing growth X New second well and water meters installed throughout town 3 Support the IDA in its continuing work with existing industry on expansions X Support of the IDA for industry recruitment and expansion will continue, however, this has been placed in Economic Development Policy, page 23.
 4 Develop marketing strategy to attract new employees hired as part of Plant Vogtle's expansion to locate in Girard Х A new high end restaurant opening in town is anticipated to attract Plant Vogtle employees.
 Also, the expansion of the walking tract.
-Sto atus C OMMUNITY FACILITIES Completed Ongoing Postponed Not Accomplished COMMENTS 1 Increase efforts to clean up and maintain city properties and roads by hiring a third party contractor or in-house public works employee X Girard has hired a lawn care service to maintain pubic buildings - water works, city hall, community building and ROWs within city limits.
-2 Rehabilitate the town's water tank Х 3 Develop and construct a second town well Х Second well started up in February 2018 4 Make improvements to community/recreational building facilities including major window replacement X Gym windows have been repaired at brick building.
-Community building will be painted and blinds installed.
-New ramp has been completed.
-This project for the historic Community Building will be renamed in the CWP.
+Sto atus C OMMUNITY FACILITIES Completed Sto Postponed Not Accomplished COMMENTS 1 OMMUNITY FACILITIES Increase efforts to clean up and maintain city properties and roads by hiring a third party contractor or in-house public works employee X Completed Not Accomplished COMMENTS Girard has hired a lawn care service to maintain pubic buildings - water works, city hall, community building and ROWs within city limits.
+1 2 Increase efforts to clean up and maintain city properties and roads by hiring a third party contractor Not Accomplished Girard has hired a lawn care service to maintain pubic buildings - 1 Increase efforts to clean up and maintain city properties and roads by hiring a third party contractor or in-house public works employee X Not Accomplished Girard has hired a lawn care service to maintain pubic buildings -